dolphin1999/IOT-based-Smart-Room-/README.md

 For each and every minute detail refer to the [blog]()

-Some glimpses of working project :
+### Some glimpses of working project :
+<iframe width="854" height="480" src="https://github.com/dolphin1999/IOT-based-Smart-Room-/blob/master/My%20Movie.mp4" frameborder="0" allowfullscreen></iframe>